 Updated: Mayor Announces New Seattle Police Chief Mayor Ed Murray will make the announcement during a Monday press conference

-U.S. Secretary of Transportation Anthony Foxx and the National Highway Traffic Safety Administration’s Acting Administrator David Friedman are holding a press conference.
+GM Recalls 2.7M More Cars; 'Major Announcement' From Feds To Come At 11:15 A.M.U.S.
+Secretary of Transportation Anthony Foxx and the National Highway Traffic Safety Administration’s Acting Administrator David Friedman are holding a press conference.

 Marijuana Banking Regulations On The Way Regulations would allow banks to do business with legal marijuana sellers.

 Feds Seek To Legalize Marijuana Industry Banking The Justice Department will work to make it possible for financial institutions to do business with the legitimate marijuana industry, the deputy attorney general told Congress Tuesday.